Bertrand Badré: Biography

+In 2007, Badré became Group Chief Financial Officer of Crédit Agricole Group.
+During his time at Crédit Agricole, Badré also served as Vice Chairman of SFEF, the vehicle created by the government to support banks and financing of the Economy in 2008.

 Between 2012 and 2013, Badré held the office of Group Chief Financial Officer of Société Générale Group.
 He directed treasury, planning and control, accounting, strategy and M&A in a peak crisis period.

 In 2013, Badré was appointed managing director and CFO of the World Bank Group, becoming G7 and G20 Finance Deputy and a Member of Financial Stability Board.
 His tenure oversaw a balance sheet optimization, the creation of a finance and risk committee, as well as the complete restructuring of planning process.
-Badré is particularly known for leading WBG efforts on Financing for Development.
-He contributed to the breakthrough joint International Monetary Fund/EIB/Multilateral development bank “Billions to Trillions” report, focusing on developing countries’ capacity to mobilize public and private resources and on public/private cooperation.
+Badré’s time at the Bank was also marked by a conflict with staff over a very unusual $94,000 “bonus” he had requested from Jim Yong Kim to top his compensation.
+The bonus was deemed unethical and in contradiction with the Bank’s culture and Badré had to renounce to it.
+This incident partially explains the short length of his tenure (2013-2016) there.

 He also co-chairs the Global Future Council of the World Economic Forum on Sustainable Development, Public Private Cooperation and International governance which promotes the same ideas.

-Badré is known for his commitment to delivering both financial value and sustainable growth aligned to the SDG targets.
 In 2016, Badré founded BlueOrange, which seeks to connect investors interested in combining market level financial returns with measurable social, economic and environmental returns.
 In June 2020, Blue like an Orange Sustainable Capital has closed its first fund, raising just over $200 million for its Latin America Fund.

-Bertrand Badré recently launched his own website where he regularly publishes his thoughts and ideas about the post COVID-19 economic recovery and climate action.
-On September 11, 2020, his book "Do we (seriously) want to change the world?" is published by Mame editions to rethink the world and finance after the COVID-19 crisis.

-Bertrand Badré is a young leader of the French-American Foundation and an alumnus of the German Marshall Fund of the US.
+Bertrand Badré is a member of the French-American Foundation and an alumnus of the German Marshall Fund of the US.
 He is also part of the Board of Directors of the French Aspen Institute.

-Badré is co-sponsor of the One Planet Lab, a group of experts selected by Emmanuel Macron to help him identify and strive for clear and accessible climate policy goals, along with Paul Polman, and Nicolas Stern (Professor at the London School of Economics).

-Badré is also a member of the advisory board of Project Syndicate, where he often writes about regulation of financial markets for sustainable development.
+Badré is co-sponsor of the One Planet Lab, a group of experts selected by Emmanuel Macron to help him identify and strive for clear and accessible climate policy goals.
+Badré is also a member of the advisory board of Project Syndicate.